bialka104b/Project4-slide-moveable/README.md

 Tools: Webpack, babel

-Scss compilec to css by means of Live server plugin in Visual Studio Code
+Scss compiled to css by means of Live server plugin in Visual Studio Code

 ## Check npm version